-Mrs. D. R. PATTON.
+MRS. D. R. PATTON.

 Subscribed and sworn to before me this 18th day of January, A. D. 1918.
-P. G. HOUCHINS, [SEAL.]
+[SEAL.]
+P. G. HOUCHINS, Notary Public in and for Harris County, Tex.

-Before me, the undersigned authority, on this day personally appeared Std.
+Before me, the undersigned authority, on this day personally appeared Sid.

 Westheimer, who, being by me duly sworn, on oath says:

 My name is Sid.
 Westheimer, and I am president of the Sid.
 Westheimer Co., undertakers and embalmers, corner Caroline and Prairie Avenues, Houston, Tex.
 The body of D. R. Patton, a police officer of the city of Houston, who was killed by negro soldiers of the Twenty-fourth United States Infantry on the night of August 23, 1917, was handled by me and prepared for burial.
-Mr.

-Patton was shot with a rifle in right leg and in the left arm.
+Mr. Patton was shot with a rifle in right leg and in the left arm.